 Kids and adults with severe food allergies may worry daily about life-threatening exposure.
 While the standard of care continues to be to avoid their food allergen and carry epinephrine, new treatment aims to prevent severe reactions in the event of accidental exposures.

 Oral immunotherapy (OIT) is a promising new treatment for severely allergic patients that attempts to retrain their immune systems.
 The idea is to introduce tiny amounts of the food allergen over time, with the aim to desensitize patients to the offending food.

 Because OIT is a relatively recent treatment that’s still undergoing clinical trials, patients often have questions about it.
 Let’s briefly review OIT so that you have a better sense of how it works and whether it’s a potential treatment option for you.

 Oral immunotherapy, also called OIT, is quite new.
 While there is no cure for food allergies, OIT is aimed at reducing the risk of severe allergic reactions with accidental exposures.

 OIT achieves this goal by slowly introducing amounts of the allergen into the patient’s body.
-Over time, the patient will receive greater doses, which builds up tolerance.
+Over time, the patient will receive increasing doses, which builds up tolerance.
 Ultimately, this may reduce the severity of allergic reactions.